sunwaydcis/assignment-2-group-prg2104_a2_grp55/README.md

 - Immutable `Vector`, `Seq`, and `Map` collection pipelines
 - `Try` for file and CSV failures; `Option` for missing or invalid numbers

-## Data cleaning rules

-- Remove the rupee symbol and thousands separators before parsing prices.
-- Remove `%` before parsing discount percentages.
-- Remove thousands separators before parsing rating counts.
-- Parse invalid or missing numeric fields as `None` with `toDoubleOption` or `toLongOption`.
-- Use the text before the first `|` as the main category.
-- Preserve the original `amazon.csv`; cleaning occurs only in memory.

 ## Run the project